Flagsmith/flagsmith-flutter-client/README.md

 ## Getting Help

 If you encounter a bug or feature request we would like to hear about it.
 Before you submit an issue please search existing issues in order to prevent duplicates.

 ## Get in touch

-If you have any questions about our projects you can email <a href="mailto:printeastwoodcz@gmail.com">printeastwoodcz@gmail.com</a>.
+If you have any questions about our projects you can email [printeastwoodcz@gmail.com](mailto:printeastwoodcz@gmail.com).